-2.2.
-The Stakeholder engagement spectrum
+2.3.2.2.
+Stakeholder engagement spectrum

-There are various frameworks for describing the types of stakeholder engagement, such as the five levels in the AER's Stakeholder Engagement Framework.
+The level There are various frameworks for describing the types of stakeholder engagement-can be described though various frameworks, such as the five levels in the AER's Stakeholder Engagement Framework1.
 Table 1 below is based on these levels and shows how they may be used in the context of AEMO's stakeholder engagement.